Lumine1909/ClientBoomerFork/README.md

 `/boomunban <player>` - Unban the client of the specified player

-`/boombanlist` - List all the banned players
+`/boombanlist` - List all the banned players (How does the banlist store? - In SQLite db)

 ## Permissions